 6.2 Even if you are insured against some or all of the legal costs for which you are liable, you remain primarily responsible to pay those costs.
 Accordingly, unless we agree otherwise in writing, we will bill you in the normal way as if you were not insured.
 It will then be your responsibility to make a claim from your insurer.
 If you are VAT-registered, you must pay the VAT element of our charges in any event.

-7.1 The Solicitors Regulation Authority and the Law Society of Scotland, our regulators, require us to notify clients of our complaints procedure, a copy of which is available on request from our Client Care Manager, at Powell Eddison Freeman & Wilks Limited, or by telephone on 01423 564551.
-Although, he may not have principal conduct of your matter, the Partner with overall responsibility for it is our Partner, Andrew Parascandolo.
-If you have a problem, you are entitled to complain and this can include a complaint about the firm’s bill.
+8.1 The Solicitors Regulation Authority, our regulators, require us to notify clients of our complaints procedure, a copy of which is available on request from our Client Care Manager, at Powell Eddison Freeman & Wilks Solicitors, or by telephone on 01423 564551.
+Although, he may not have principal conduct of your matter, the Partner with overall responsibility for it is our Partner, Michael Andrew Parascandolo.
+If you have a problem, you are entitled to complain, and this can include a complaint about the firm’s bill.
 You should contact the person dealing with your case in the first instance, whose contact details have been provided separately.

 Telephone: 0300 555 0333